 Service packs and updates

 Microsoft regularly creates security updates and other patches to protect Windows-based operating systems.
-These are released through the Microsoft Update website and associated update server.
-Instruments using Windows, especially those that connect to a network, should be updated regularly.
+They are released through the Microsoft Update website and associated update server.
+Update instruments using Windows regularly, especially instruments that connect to a network.